RexOps/rexify-website/content/docs/rex_book/the_rex_dsl/grouping_servers.md

 title: Grouping servers
 ---

-Rex offers you a powerfull way to group your servers.
+Rex offers you a powerful way to group your servers.
 The simplest way to use groups is to just define a group name and add all your desired servers to this group.

     ```perl
     group frontends => "frontend01", "frontend02", "frontend03";